-(Revised on April 18, 2002, May 8, 2002, October 1, 2002, and on September 6, 2012 click to see old versions)
+(Revised on April 18, 2002, May 8, 2002, October 1, 2002, on September 6, 2012, and on October 19, 2017)

 Founded by Lydia Moss Bradley in 1897, Bradley University is a private, independent university offering undergraduate, graduate, and continuing education programs in the liberal and fine arts, the sciences, business administration, communications, education, engineering, and the health sciences.
 Our residential campus of 6,000 students blends large school opportunities with a small school personality where there is a commitment to excellent teaching and personal attention to students.
 Bradley's comprehensive programs offer an effective integration of liberal education, professional preparation, and personal and social development.